Over the Range vs Countertop Microwaves: Which Is Worth It?

 The answer to that question will greatly depend on your particular situation.

-Ideally, you’ll want to get an over-the-range microwave that covers the entirety of your cooktop both in width and length.
-This way, you’ll ensure that all the smoke released while you cook is caught by the appliance.
+Ideally, you’ll want to get an over-the-range microwave that covers the entirety of your cooktop both in width and length to ensure that the appliance catches all the smoke released while you cook.

 What’s the Average Price Range of an Over-The-Range Microwave?

-This varies depending on several factors, such as brand quality, features, size, and more.
+This varies depending on factors such as brand quality, features, size, and more.
 However, the average price range for a decently-equipped over-the-range microwave is between $200-500.

 What’s the Average Lifespan of a Countertop Microwave?

-There’s no cookie-cutter answer to this, as the lifespan of this appliance will be greatly determined by user habits, maintenance rate, and overall timely repairs.
+There’s no cookie-cutter answer to this, as the lifespan of a countertop microwave will be greatly determined by user habits, maintenance rate, and overall timely repairs.

 Under good conditions, and if you stick to your manufacturer’s recommendations, your countertop microwave should last up to 10 years.